 Accommodations will be considered on a case-by-case basis, taking into account course requirements and the nature and severity of the disability.

-Please note: Accommodations will not be retroactive; they will begin only after a student has completed the steps necessary for approval.
+Please note: Accommodations are not retroactive and can take up to two weeks to process; they will begin only after a student has completed the steps necessary for approval.

-Due to CoVid-19, the Office for Student Disability Services is not currently on campus.
+Due to CoVid-19, Disability Services is not currently on campus.
 All appointments are being done remotely until further notice.

 By appointment (via phone or Zoom)